A list of things, for my own reference, that I have used or wish to try using, in order to make sound come out of my computer.

 The default all-purpose stage-n-studio tool.

-Full of irritating limitations, but then the competitors are full of even more, even more irritating, irritating limitations.
+Full of irritating limitations, but then the competitors are historically full of even more, even more irritating, irritating limitations.
 It is scriptable, in an half arsed sort of way.
 That irritation can be soothed by certain hacks.
-See Ableton live
+See Ableton live.

 Also the rather improved sibling…

 A derivative of Ableton live that attempts to remove the irritations and bloat and address certain long-standing annoyances.
 It’s cheaper and in fact pretty good, if you can live without all the fancy Ableton libraries.
 I think I can.
 See Bitwig.

 See “patchers” in audio software frameworks.